Hephaestious/MobileBrowserRemote/README.md

 # MobileBrowserRemote
-Express server to execute key presses on another computer.
+Express server to execute key presses from another computer or mobile device.

 # How to add commands
 1. Make a python script in /python/.